aldoz-a/MySSL/README.md

    export LD_LIBRARY_PATH="~/path-of-myssl-package/tests/lib"

-The next version of the MySSL library shall use Autotools to generate and install automatically and making the package portable to many Unix-like systems.
+The next version of the MySSL library will use Autotools to generate and install automatically and to make the package portable to many Unix-like systems.

 Documentation